mivok/bash_test/README.md

 * Stdout and stderr are redirected to `01-foo-test.log`, so you don't need to manually redirect them when running commmands.
 In fact, doing so may hinder you should you need to look at why a test failed.
+* The above also applies to diff commands.
+If you use diff -u, then when the test fails, you'll have a nice diff between the two files waiting for you in the log file.